AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2016/2016-10-05-hypersonic-codingame-ai-contest-postmortem/hypersonic-codingame-ai-contest-postmortem.md

 ---
-title: A post-mortem for Hypersonic (Codingame AI Contest)
+title: A postmortem for Hypersonic (Codingame AI Contest)
-excerpt: A post-mortem for HyperSonic, a multiplayer AI bot contest based on the Bomberman theme held by codingame.
+excerpt: A postmortem for HyperSonic, a multiplayer AI bot contest based on the Bomberman theme held by codingame.
 coverImage: './cover.png'
+category: "postmortems"
 tags:
     - Codingame
     - cpp
-    - post-mortem
+    - postmortem
 ---

 Every couple of weeks, there is a contest hosted by the folks at [codingame.com](http://www.codingame.com).
 This time around, it was a multiplayer AI bot competition based on the Bomberman theme.